 Can My Dog Drink Pool Water?

-During the hot summer months, you might have noticed your dog lapping up some pool water and wondered if that was OK.
+During the hot summer months, you might have noticed your dog lapping up some pool water and wondered: Can dogs drink pool water — and is it safe for them to do so?

 Luckily, if your dog is drinking minimal amounts of pool water — just like humans accidentally do when they swim — you don’t have anything to worry about.

-“In general, ingesting a small amount of pool water is not a concern,” Dr. Andrea Y. Tu, medical director of Behavior Vets NYC in New York City, told The Dodo.
+“In general, ingesting a small amount of pool water is not a concern,” Dr. Tu told The Dodo.

 According to Dr. Tu, most of the chemicals found in both regular and saltwater pools shouldn’t be a concern and “are safe if the amount swallowed is minimal and part of the regular swimming activity.”